World tour of Ulysses S. Grant: Burma, Singapore, Siam and Cochinchina

+China

+Grant arrived in Canton on the USS Ashuelot on May 5, where he was greeted by an estimated crowd of 200,000.
+He stayed in Macao on May 9, where the Portuguese governor Carlos Eugénio Correia da Silva refused to receive him.
+He traveled on to Hong Kong, Swatow, Amoy, Shanghai, and Tientsin, arriving in Peking on June 3.

-After India, Grant toured Burma, Siam (where Grant met with King Chulalongkorn), Singapore, and Cochinchina (Vietnam).
-Leaving Hong Kong, the Grants visited Canton, Shanghai, and Peking, China, where he criticized the autocratic attitude of Westerners living in China toward the Chinese, comparing it to that of former slave owners toward freedmen striving for independence.
+Grant criticized the autocratic attitude of Westerners living in China toward the Chinese, comparing it to that of former slave owners toward freedmen striving for independence.
 He declined to ask for an interview with the Guangxu Emperor, but did speak with the head of government, Prince Gong, and Li Hongzhang, a leading general.
 They discussed China's dispute with Japan over the Ryukyu Islands, and Grant agreed to serve as a mediator saying "any course short of national humiliation or national destruction is better than war.".

+Japan

-After crossing over to Japan on USS Richmond and meeting the Emperor Meiji, Grant, keeping his word, tried to convince Japan to make peace with the Chinese suggesting the formation of a joint commission to settle the disputed territory.
+After crossing over to Japan on USS Richmond and meeting the Emperor Meiji Grant, keeping his word, tried to convince Japan to make peace with the Chinese suggesting the formation of a joint commission to settle the disputed territory.
 Although the commission never materialized, Grant's on spot diplomacy diffused the situation.
 Grant became the first ex-president to engage in personal diplomacy abroad.
 Japan annexed the disputed islands a few weeks after Grant left the country.

 Aboard the Richmond, the Grants sailed for Yokohama nearby Tokyo, their convoy arriving July 3, where crowds waited and gave them a great welcoming.
 In Yokohama, harbor naval vessels from various nations stood present, while saluting with cannon fire, one ship at a time, lasting for 30 minutes.
 Finally, Richmond fired her volley in salute to the Japanese flag.
 Admirals and commanders of other fleets, Consul-general Thomas Brodhead Van Buren, and admirals of the Japanese navy were received by Grant as they came aboard Richmond.

 During his stay in Japan, a plot to assassinate Grant and the Emperor by Japanese hardliners was revealed but nothing ever became of the conspiracy.
 Regardless, Japan, Grant's last visit abroad, proved to be his favorite country on the tour.
 Before departing Consul-General Van Buren delivered a farewell speech for Grant.
 The Grants boarded the SS City of Tokyo and departed Yokohama Bay bound for San Francisco.
 As they sailed out of the harbor, various naval escorts fired their guns in salute.
 A Japanese man-of-war escorted the Grant touring party as far as the Inland Sea, also firing her guns in salute, before the City of Tokyo headed out to open sea.
 Young later wrote that they felt as though they were saying farewell to friends.